athomasq/athomasq.github.io/investing/checks-and-balances.md

 ### Funnel Statistics

+I made 8 new investments in 2021, taking my portfolio to 14 companies.

 Here's what my funnel has looked like over the last 8 months.
 (Unfortunately, I didn't keep detailed stats prior to this spring.)

 <img src="/assets/img/funnel-stats.jpg" class="image">

 <!-- 96 deals seen, 41 initial calls, 14 deep dives, 6 yes (GEKRPT) -->

-These 6 investments join the 8 investments I made in the preceding 2 years, giving me a portfolio of 14 companies.

 See also:
 * *[My portfolio companies](/portfolio-detailed/)*